-When I started testing this pump, I wasn’t convinced that it was a necessary addition to the tool ‘kit’ packed away in the corner of my garage.
+When I first began putting this pump through its paces, I wasn’t quite certain that it should be included in the “kit” of tools that I keep tucked away in the far corner of my garage.
 Why?
-I’d survived for years without anything more than a $10 Planet Bike pump that I purchased during the late ’90s and it had served me well enough to get by without any other tools or equipment.
-However, over the last few months, I’ve come to appreciate the usefulness of a floor pump, and I’ve used it to inflate my kid’s soccer ball, add air to a leaky car tire, and, most importantly, I’ve used it to keep a closer eye on the air pressure in the tires of my bike.
+I had made it through many years with nothing more than a $10 Planet Bike pump that I had bought in the late 1990s, and it had served me well enough to get by without any other tools or equipment.
+However, over the course of the last few months, I’ve learned to appreciate the value of a floor pump.
+I’ve used it to inflate the soccer ball that my child uses, to add air to a vehicle tyre that was leaking air, and most significantly, to keep a closer check on the air pressure in the tyres of my bike.

-There are a lot of things to like about the Propel-Air floor pump, the most important being that the pump won’t fall apart under normal use — I used this thing a number of times per week for over six months and there were no real ‘mechanicals’ that hindered performance during that time period.
+There are a lot of things to like about the Propel-Air floor pump, the most important of which is that the pump won’t fall apart under normal use — I used this thing a number of times per week for over six months and there were no real’mechanicals’ that hindered performance during that time period.
 There are a lot of things to like about the Propel-Air floor pump, the most important of which is that the pump won’t fall apart under normal use.

 There aren’t too many things in this world that are perfect and the Axiom Propel-Air DLX Gauge doesn’t buck the trend.
 Overall, the pump is well constructed, but it does suffer from a minor case of the ‘wobblies’, something I attribute to the shape of the pump’s feet / base, which didn’t want to stay put under my own feet — it’s not a big deal but I did notice the pump swaying a bit on occasion.